TGurl/my-python-scripts/waller/config/README.md

 # Systemctl timers

-To use these timers copy the folder systemctl and all it's contents to your .config folder in your home directory:
+To use these timers copy the folder systemctl and all it's contents to the .config folder in your home directory:

 ```